google/zetasql/docs/approximate_aggregate_functions.md

 The approximate aggregate functions in this section work directly on the input data, rather than an intermediate estimation of the data.
 These functions _do not allow_ users to specify the precision for the estimation with sketches.
-If you would like specify precision with sketches, see:
+If you would like to specify precision with sketches, see:

 +  [HyperLogLog++ functions][hll-functions] to estimate cardinality.
 +  [KLL functions][kll-functions] to estimate quantile values.